mrzjy/GenshinDialog/README.md

 ### Know Issues

 1. The current way of dealing with dialogue branches is naive and not satisfying, must work on a better way of representing branches.
+2. Some dialogues are incomplete, the relation between different sessions are unknown.
+(Better check out [hoyo_public_wiki_parser](https://github.com/mrzjy/hoyo_public_wiki_parser) to get more complete dialogues within a quest)

 ### Extract miscellaneous things